wxcctechsummit/wxcclabguides/labs/IVR_Contact_Routing.md

 - The lab will also contain multiple exercises on flow designer to make you comfortable with the Webex Contact Center Flow Designer and the overall Contact Routing configuration.

-**IVR Prompts:** We will be configuring static prompts for you and pre-uploading them in part 1.
+**IVR Prompts:** We will expect you to configure static prompts which will be shared for use.
+You can upload these "CiscoDemo" prompts and use them for the labs.
 You may also keep a copy of the zip file if you want to manually upload them.
-In the bonus lab, we also share how you can convert these prompts to dynamic TTS prompts using the Text to speech connector configuration available within flow control.
+In the bonus lab sections, we also share how you can convert these prompts to dynamic TTS prompts using the Text to speech connector configuration available within flow control.

 **Lookups, Advanced Scripting, Screen-pops:** We have chosen specific areas of focus for advanced scripting topics.
 We have more content shared in the bonus sections on how to get other use cases configured.

+**Estimated Wait Time, Position in Queue, Skills Based Routing:** We will cover the newer features on Webex Contact Center, including the estimated wait time/position in queue block, and skills based routing.

-## Pre-requisite
+## Pre-requisites

 Before you begin this lab

->The following video outlines the pre-requisites before beginning the lab.
+> The following video outlines the pre-requisites before beginning the lab.
+> We assume that you have your Gold Tenant setup, along with the telephony option of your choice.
+> In the video, we take the example of a Webex Calling org - but the number mapping process is similar.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hO-yCjjLA5o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>